dawnex3/SIGMOD2025Contest-Kirara/ANNOUNCEMENTS.md

 # Announcements

+### 2025-05-08
+  - We needed to postpone announcing the final winners to May 14 due to hardware issues.
+We apologize for this delay.
+  - The announcement data should still allow winners to book early bird tickets for the upcoming SIGMOD conference.

 ### 2025-03-31
   - We addressed an issue in the provided framework and updated DuckDB.
 Thanks team SortMergeJoin for making us aware of these issues.
   - We plan to allow teams to push simple fixes in case their code cannot be compiled on the hidden evaluation servers.